cssnr/playdrift-extension/README.md

 > All features are **Optional** and disabled by default.
 Visit the options page to enable them.
 > You can access options through the extension icon, see [Configuration](#configuration) for more info.

-*   Show User Rating and Record (Win/Loss)
 *   Track Recent Game History, Wins/Losses, Rating and Date
+*   Show Players Rating and Record (Win/Loss)
-*   Show Stats Tooltip on Mouse Over
+*   Show Stats Tooltip on Mouse Over Icon
-*   Show Stats on Icon on Mouse Over
+*   Show Stats on Icon on Mouse Over Icon
-*   Send Stats to Chat on User Join
+*   Send Player Stats to Chat on User Join
 *   Send Your Own Stats to Chat When You Join
+*   Send Player Leaving Active Game Alerts to Chat
 *   Send Team Change Alerts to Chat
 *   Send Player Kicked Alerts to Chat
 *   Keep Team Set After Selecting One
+*   Add Cancel Ready Button if you are the Room Owner
+*   Auto Update Game Options Dialog on Room Creation
+*   Minimize Room Display by Reducing Paddings
 *   Play Audio on Your Turn to Make a Move
 *   Play Audio When Users Join or Leave a Room
 *   Play Audio When Users Changes Teams
 *   Play Audio on New Inbox Message
 *   Play Audio on New Chat Message
 *   Play Chat Message as Audio (TTS)
-*   Chat Alerts on Player Leaving an Active Game
+*   Ban User Feature w/ Auto Kick Banned Option
 *   Auto Kick Users Below Set Win Rate Percentage
 *   Auto Kick Users Below Set Total Games Played
-*   Extended Kick Menu with Kick Reasons Sent to Chat
-*   Ban User Feature that Automatically Kicks User in Future
+*   Auto Continue Through the Game Stats at End of Game
 *   Send Customizable Message on Game Start and Stats at End
-*   Add Cancel Ready Button if you are the Room Owner
-*   Auto Update Game Options Dialog on Room Creation
-*   Auto Continue Through the Game Stats at End of Game
+*   Show Remaining Dominoes and Optionally Exclude Your Own
+*   Add Custom Chat Commands that Anybody can Use
 *   Close Profiles by Clicking Anywhere Outside the Profile
-*   Add Custom Chat Commands that Anybody can Use
-*   Show Remaining Dominoes and Optionally Exclude Your Own
+*   Show List of Kicked Players in Room below Players
+*   Extended Kick Menu with Kick Reasons Sent to Chat

 ### Upcoming Features and Ideas